 Francisco Vazquez de Coronado, Captain-General of the expedition that bear’s his name, was part of a much larger force.
 Huge numbers of slaves, Aztec/Mexica allies, servants, herders, tailors, cobblers, cooks, European soldiers, journeymen, and many others came rumbling into northern Mexico’s indigenous villages American Southwest, and the plains of the Midwest.

 Francisco Vázquez de Coronado y Luján was born to a noble family in Salamanca, Spain in 1510.
 At the age of 25, he traveled with Antonio de Mendoza’s entourage, the new Viceroy of New Spain in present-day Mexico.
-There, he married 12-year-old Beatriz de Estrada, and the couple would eventually have eight children.
+He married 12-year-old Beatriz de Estrada there, and the couple would eventually have eight children.
 Dona Beatiz was the daughter of colonial treasurer and governor Alonso de Estrada, and through her, Coronado inherited a large portion of a Mexican estate.
 By 1538, he had become the governor of Nueva Galicia, a province of New Spain located northwest of Mexico.

 Despite his great fortune and status in Mexico, Coronado wanted to follow in the footsteps of other Spanish conquistadores, such as Hernán Cortés, who conquered the Aztec empire, and Francisco Pizarro González, who conquered the Incas.

 In 1539, he dispatched Friar Marcos de Niza and Estevanico, a survivor of the Narváez expedition, on an expedition north from Compostela toward present-day New Mexico.
 During this trip, Estevanico was killed by Zuni Indians.
-When de Niza returned, he told of a city that it appeared as wealthy and as large as Mexico City, standing high upon a hill.
+When de Niza returned, he told of a city that appeared as wealthy and large as Mexico City, standing high upon a hill.
 Believing this to be the rumored “Seven Cities of Gold,” later referred to as Cíbola, Viceroy Mendoza began assembling an expedition to conquer and claim the civilization for Spain.